bramwaas/wordpress-plugin-wsaallotment/README.md

 # wordpress-plugin-wsaallotment
 Wordpress plugin for management of allotment entities.
-Designer for Volkstuinvereniging Linnaeus.
+Designed for Volkstuinvereniging Linnaeus.